What Are Nanobubbles?

 Microbubbles are at least 100X smaller than Macrobubbles and they typically burst under the surface as they get smaller when they rise.
 Again, they float to the surface and some of their oxygen is lost.

-Nanobubbles are less than 200 nm in size and non-buoyant.
+Ultrafine bubbles are less than 200 nm in size and non-buoyant.
 They move only by Brownian Motion—allowing them to stay in solution for a very long time—contributing their oxygen to the water column from top to bottom.